Deep-Perception/prometheus-setup/README.md

 ## Maintenance Operations

-1. `docker system prune --all` followed by `docker volumes prune --all` will completely clear out the software
+1. `docker system prune --all` followed by `docker volume prune --all` will completely clear out the software
 2. `docker compose pull` will download the latest containers without running them

 # Demo Configuration